unrealwork/atsd-use-cases/USMortality/README.md

 ORDER BY value desc
   OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

+This query has the same structure as for the example directly above, but has a different metric specified: `cdc.pneumonia_and_influenza_deaths` instead of `cdc.all_deaths`.

 The deadliest pneumonia and influenza week as a percentage of all deaths: